Andrew-Ver/COMP3005-W24-Proj/README.md

 │   ├── ... (...Many other files and folders related to the frontend...)
 ├── GRADING.md - (A copy of the Project Grading Scheme in markdown format) ├── Project_COMP_3005_W24_V2.pdf - (Project Specifications)
-├── Queries
-│   └── queries.md - (A list of node-postgres queries used in the project)
+├── Project Report.pdf - (Project Report)
 ├── README.md
 └── SQL - (SQL query scripts to inititalize the Database and populate it with data)
     ├── DDL.sql - Script to define database structure